Ryael/paradise-lost/README.md

 | **Total**               | **38**      | **33**        |

 Feasibility is based on time and my current level of ability using languages.

+## Scope

+As there is an imbalance of 5 points in the above score, 38 vs 35), there will have to be trade-offs made due to the tight schedule of this project.

+The above table has been further categorised in order to establish a clear vision of the MVP required while satisifying the above requirements.

+- UX **Must's**:
+  - User can login.
+  - User can create an army roster.
+  - User can edit an army roster.
+  - User can view their army rosters.
+  - User can delete their army rosters.

+- UX **Should's**:
+  - User can use the forgot your password functionality.
+  - User can otherwise reset their password.
+  - Landing page.
+  - About page.
+  - Killteam Ruleset.
+  - Error pages.

+- UX **No's**:
+  - User profile.
+  - Friend system.
+  - Roster sharing.
+  - User can change their e-mail.